viant/bqtail/README.md

 ![BqTail](images/serverless_cost.png)

-Note that actual data ingestion with load and copy BigQuery operations are free of charge with flat-rate pricing model.
+Note that actual data ingestion with load and copy BigQuery operations are free of charge with flat-rate pricing model  .

 ## Deployment